github/opensource.guide/overviews/issues/index.md

 <a id="intro" title="Intro" class="toc-item"></a>

 Issues are a great way to keep track of tasks, enhancements, and bugs for your projects.
 They're kind of like email—except they can be shared and discussed with the rest of your team.
-Most software projects have an issue tracker of some kind—sometimes it's called a bug tracker or task manager.
-GitHub's version is called **Issues** and has its own section in every repository.
+Most software projects have a bug tracker of some kind.
+GitHub's tracker is called **Issues**, and has its own section in every repository.

 ![](http://cl.ly/image/3F3R2w160x3Z/Image%202013-11-25%20at%205.39.33%20PM.png)

-For example, let's take a look at <a href="https://github.com/twbs/bootstrap/issues" target="_blank">Bootstrap's Issues section</a>.
+For example, let's take a look at <a href="https://github.com/twbs/bootstrap/issues" target="_blank">Bootstrap's Issues section</a>:

 ![](http://cl.ly/image/381U0b3r3u0C/Image%202013-08-09%20at%202.18.11%20PM.png)